 Asta Barrington is an award winning British textile designer working in Bath, England.
 Her signature design style features complex fantastical fauna and flora created from complex linear patterns.
 Her designs currently feature on a high quality range of home products sold under license by Jamida, the Swedish home wares company.

 'Fiesta', Asta's latest collection for Jamida launched in January 2018 at the Maison et Objet home trade show in Paris.
-It is a multicoloured celebration of colour and refers back to her early work shown above.
-In future, she will also utilise her patterns on some limited edition artisan products to complement her licensed products and these will be available to purchase directly from this website.
+It is a more tropical version of her popular Doves design with the addition of the lacy foliage of an acacia tree.
+Future plans involve limited edition artisan products to complement her licensed products and these will be available to purchase directly from this website.

 Please follow Asta on Instagram to see product launches as they happen, or do get in touch if you are a manufacturer interested in proposing a project to collaborate on.

 Asta Barrington is a member of ACID, Anti Copying in Design, an organisation committed to raising awareness and encouraging respect for Intellectual Property.
 Read their intellectual property statement here.